InfuseAI/primehub-site/docs/model-deployment-language-wrapper-reusable-base-image.md

 After verifying your model deployment image, now you can use this image in the PrimeHub model deployment feature.

-## Use Pre-pacakged Server as Base Image
+## Use Pre-packaged Server as Base Image

-Here, we use the [tensorflow2 pre-packaged server](model-deployment-prepackaged-server-tensorflow2.md) as example.
+Here, we use the [tensorflow2 pre-packaged server](model-deployment-prepackaged-server-tensorflow2.md) as an example.

 ### Build the Model Image